General information about COVID-19 variants

 Information on how variants are detected

 How are ‘variants’ in the COVID-19 virus detected?

 Because we know that all viruses change over time, laboratories in the UK have been set up to do extra tests to pick up changes and mutations in the genetic code of the COVID-19 virus.
 This is done in a similar way as for other viruses and bacteria, through a process known as ‘whole genome sequencing’.
 More samples are now undergoing this test than ever before.

 This test also allows us to monitor changes in the COVID-19 viruses over time, and to understand how the virus is behaving locally.
 In the UK, these tests helped to identify a new variant first found in England in December 2020.

 Alerts have since been raised about other variants first seen in South Africa, Brazil, Japan, and India.
 These have now been found in several other countries including the UK.
 More are likely to be identified in the coming months.

 How are variants under investigation (VUI) or variant of concern (VOC) detected in Northern Ireland?

-All samples testing positive for the virus that causes COVID-19 now undergo additional testing to check for variants in Northern Ireland.
-This information allows us to see how many cases of variants we have in Northern Ireland.
+Samples testing positive for the virus that causes COVID-19 now undergo additional testing to check for variants in Northern Ireland.
+This information allows us detect variants in Northern Ireland.